-There are different styles of beaded picot, but most use an odd number of beads to achieve the distinctive pointed edge.
-The middle bead is the one that stands at attention, so it’s a good place to feature a pretty accent bead if that is part of your design.
 There are a few different methods of adding a picot beaded edge.
 Some use a stitch similar to a whip stitch.
 The method I use here is a cousin of the Brick Stitch edge.
 It brings the needle back up through one of the foundation beads.
 I think it is a more durable stitch, and you can use it to edge fabric or an already-beaded edge.
-Here’s how to make a picot stitch edge with bead embroidery.

 Bead Embroidery: How to Make a Picot Stitch Edge